 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The Small Business Administration is a government agency that works to support small business owners and entrepreneurs in the U.S. One way they do this is through offering SBA loans.
+The Small Business Administration is a government agency that supports small business owners and entrepreneurs in the U.S. One way they do this is by offering SBA loans.

 What is an SBA loan?

 SBA loans provide small business owners with a low-interest, government-backed loan to help fund their businesses.
 These loans are administered by third-party lenders equipped with training and funding through the SBA.

 There are a few different types of loans business owners can apply for.
 All loan types require that the business is for-profit and meets SBA size requirements.
 The right loan type for each business depends on its needs, size and purpose.

 - 7(a) loans: This loan program is the SBA’s most popular.
 The maximum loan amount for a 7(a) loan is $5 million.
 The funds can be used for short and long-term working capital, refinancing current business debt and purchasing furniture, fixtures and supplies.
 This is the best SBA loan option for purchasing real estate.

 - CDC/504 loans: 504 loans are administered by Certified Development Companies.
 CDCs are community-based partner organizations empowered by the SBA.
 The maximum loan amount for a 504 loan is typically $5 million, but it can be up to $5.5 million.
 Loan funds can be used for fixed assets that promote job creation and business growth.

 - Microloans: Microloans provide smaller chunks of funding for businesses at $50,000 or less.
 They are administered by non-profit community organizations.
 Funds can be used for a variety of reasons to rebuild, reopen, repair, enhance or improve small businesses.